 How do we currently travel to the Epi and Mamili primary schools?
 The answer is by car, plane, and motobike.
 The last 70 kilometers between Amadi and the schools must be done by motorbike as the roads are very difficult to transverse by a 4 x 4 vehicle for 9 months out of 12 months due to the rains in Africa, and secondly finding a 4 x 4 vehicle in the area of the schools is almost impossible.
-The local chief of the Epi Village recently provided land to RainShine to build an airstrip similar to the one currently located at Amadi.
-This project is currently in the planning phase.
-The Epi people have cleared the land, and RainShine is liasing with an airport engineer and seeking local Government approval to commence work.
-RainShine Australia is seeking funding for this project.
+The local chief of the Epi Village provided land to RainShine to build an airstrip similar to the one currently located at Amadi.
+This project commenced in January 2022.
+Local people worked very hard for most of 2022 to clear all of the trees to provide 1,200 x 30 meter airstrip.

 Help us build an airstrip for emergency evacuations, wildlife Surveillance, and transporting equipment and people safely.
 Please enter your contribution below.
 For Australian residents your donation $2 and over is tax deductable.
 This is what your contribution will give.
 All amounts are in AUD.